 As a condition to receiving medical benefits under the Plan, participants agree to transfer to the Plan their rights to recover damages in full for such benefits when an injury or illness occurs through the act or omission of another person.
-The participant agrees to execute or cause to be executed any and all documents required by the Plan, including a Subrogation Reimbursement Agreement, and to execute or cause to be executed any documents on behalf of minor dependents covered by the Plan.
-In the event the dependent is a minor, Chancery Court approval of such Subrogation Reimbursement Agreement must be obtained before the payment of any benefits.
+The participant agrees to execute or cause to be executed any and all documents required by the Plan, including a Subrogation Reimbursement Agreement and Accident Questionnaire, within thirty (30) days of receipt of the same, and to execute or cause to be executed any documents on behalf of minor dependents covered by the Plan.
+In the event the dependent is a minor, Chancery Court approval of such Subrogation Reimbursement Agreement may be required.